 Equipped with the right city, the new instrument, and fellow musicians, Bri was on stage once again.
 “My senior year of college, a friend had a show at Mother Egan's Irish Pub on Sixth Street and he called me up to play a couple of songs during his set.
 The bar manager offered me my own show right then and there, which was incredible but terrifying for me (especially since I only knew a handful of songs on the guitar).”
 This turned into a weekly residency for Bri and then band performances grew from there.

 Bri has seen her audience grow and diversify as she has progressed through the musical landscape.
 She released her first full-length album, Banned from Santa Fe, in 2011, and a self-titled EP in 2013.
 When a Heart Breaks was released in 2015, garnering her the accolades of Texas Regional Radio & Music Awards Female Vocalist of the Year, and single “My Boots” hit #1 on the Texas Radio Charts.
 She was the only female artist to have a number one song the entire year.

-Though a schedule of constant touring can be trying, Bri’s faith in her purpose has never wavered.
+Though constantly being on the road and simultaneously recording can be trying, Bri’s faith in her purpose has never wavered.
 “I have had hundreds of moments where I know this is where I am supposed to be.
 There hasn't been a single day where I did not want to get on stage.
 I know that I will find a way to do this as long as I am physically able; it's in my blood.
 I cannot do anything else.
 Those magic stage moments are what I live for.”